noahjhan/rat/README.md

         rev
     }

-f specifies a regular function - first class function with return
+f specifies a regular function - first class function with static return type

-f_ specifies a void function - does not return a value
+f_ specifies a void function - no return

-f! specifies a pure function - cannot modify external state
+f? specifies an optional function - can return NULL or object cast to optional type

 f/ specifies a lambda function - anonymous